|Nutrition Facts (per serving)|

 This is the basic recipe used to make Korean grilled or broiled beef, known as bulgogi.
 If you don't know what bulgogi is, you're in for a real treat.

 The sweet-and-salty marinade is an essential component of this traditional dish that helps to tenderize the meat and give it lots of flavors.

 This marinade makes enough for 1 pound of meat, but it stores well in the refrigerator, so triple it and try it on anything from chicken drumsticks to sliced steak.

-- 3 tablespoons garlic (chopped, about 2 cloves)
+3 tablespoons coarsely chopped garlic, (about 2 cloves)

 3 tablespoons soy sauce